Master of Arts degree with a major in Social Science, Environment and Community

 Chicago Manual of Style (Author-Date format)

 Pixley, Jodie T., "All-lands management: Convening communities and their lands around fire management" (2017).
-Theses and projects.
+Cal Poly Humboldt theses and projects.
 66.